smithy-lang/smithy/designs/uri-conflict-resolution.md

 ### Specificity Routing

-The proposal is to  accept any non-equivalent URI path patterns and also specifying the expected routing algorithm.
+The proposal is to  accept any non-equivalent URI path patterns and also specify the expected routing algorithm.
 The routing algorithm will choose the *best-ranked* match using the specificity of the path and literal query parameters when present.
 The Smithy documentation will be changed in the following way